jainpooja03/Blinkit_Analysis_PowerBI/README.md

 4. **Customer Satisfaction:** Measured the average rating of sold items to understand customer preferences and areas of improvement.

 ## Tools Used
-- **Microsoft Power BI:** Used for interactive data visualization and dashboards, Data transformation and manipulation and also used for advanced calculations and metrics.
+- **Microsoft Power BI:** Used for interactive data visualization and dashboards.Used Data Analysis Expressions(DAX) for Data Transformation and Manipulation.
+Also used Power Query for advanced calculations and metrics.
 - **Microsoft Excel:** Data cleaning, preprocessing, and initial exploratory analysis.

 ## How to Use the Project